jmiramont/benchmarks_eusipco2023/README.md

 conda deactivate
 ```

-## Creating a file represententing a new method
+## Adding a new method to benchmark

 Whether your method is implemented in Python or Matlab, you must create a new ```.py``` file the name of which must start with *method_* and have certain content to be automatically discovered by the toolbox.
 The purpose of this file is to encapsulate your method in a new class.
 This is much easier than it sounds :).
 To make it simpler, [a file called *method_new_basic_template.py* is made available](./new_method_example/method_new_basic_template.py) (for Python users) which you can use as a template.
 You just have to fill in the parts that implement your method.
 Matlab users can also find a template [here](./new_method_example/method_new_basic_template_matlab.py).
 A new method can then be tested against others by adding this file into the folder [src/methods](./src/methods).
 We shall see how to do this using a template file in the following sections.